Banteas/100_Days_of_Code--The_Complete_Python_Pro_Bootcamp/birthday-wisher/README.md

    - Generate a password for this project.

 2. **Add your credentials**
-   - Open `config.py` and replace with your email and App Password:
+   - In `main.py`, replace the placeholders with your email and App Password:

 ```python
 SENDER_EMAIL = "your_email@gmail.com"